glowkeeper/reactLecture/presentation/react.md

 + TypeScript extends JavaScript by adding static typing
 + It is a strict syntactical superset of JavaScript
 + It transpiles to JavaScript
-+ TypeScript helps catch errors _at compile time_, thus avoiding issues at _runtime_
++ TypeScript helps catch errors _at compile time_, thus avoiding issues _at runtime_

 ## Redux

 + Redux is an open-source JavaScript library for managing application state
-+ The state of your application is kept in a store
-+ Each (React) component can access any state that it needs from the store

-+ It makes application state _dependable_ and _predictable_
++ It makes application state dependable and predictable
++ It depends on actions, store, and reducers.
 + It facilitates communication and sharing of data
-+ Redux helps separate UI from state
++ Helps separate UI from state

 ### Redux Store

-Redux depends on actions, store, and reducers.

 + The store holds the application state
++ Each (React) component can access any state that it needs from the store
-+ It should be the **single source of truth** for that state
++ The store should be the **single source of truth** for the application

 ### Redux Actions